parryc/thevoid/templates/parryc/migong.md

 Let's take a look now at what else that first sheet tells us.

 First, on the outside, the cover says `玩法说明:explanation of how to play`.
-The circle on the top, going from inside out are the `天干:Heavenly Stems`, then `地支:Earthly Branches`, and then finally, repeating, `初:beginning` and `正:find out what this means precisely`.
+The circle on the top, going from inside out are the `天干:Heavenly Stems`, then `地支:Earthly Branches`, and then finally, repeating, `初:1st hour of a classical Chinese block of time` and `正:2nd hour of a classical Chinese block of time`.
 I'd recommend checking out the appendix of _A Student's Dictionary of Classical and Medieval Chinese_ by Paul Kroll for more information.

 As you unfold the sheet, there are lot of small drawings with vertical text next to them.
 These list the things you have with you and shouldn't lose: